 The College has considerable reliance on continued government funding through the ESFA and GLA.
-In 2021/22 85% of the College's revenue was ultimately public-funded and this level of requirement is expected to continue.
-Funding rates per learner for the sector have fallen considerably behind inflation since 2010, with only a slight net increase in Youth funding rates over that period, and no increases to some other funding rates.
-Whilst this burdens the whole Further Education sector with the challenge of how to fund the cost of living and other inflationary increases each year, the recent unprecedented energy price increases and high levels of inflation are exacerbating the problem.
-This cumulative impact of 12 years of little or no funding rate increases is placing significant financial pressures on the College revenue budgets which will ultimately impact upon learners.
+In 2022/23 86% of the College's revenue was ultimately public-funded and this level of requirement is expected to continue.
+Funding rates per learner for the sector have fallen considerably behind inflation since 2010, with very few increases in Youth funding rates over that period, and no increases to some other funding rates.
+Whilst this burdens the whole Further Education sector with the challenge of how to fund the cost of living and other inflationary increases each year, the recent unprecedented energy price increases and high levels of inflation, and difficulty in recruiting staff are exacerbating the problem.
+This cumulative impact of 13 years of underfunding is placing significant financial pressures on the College revenue budgets which will ultimately impact upon learners.
 In addition, this is significantly increasing the cost of major capital projects.